 Established by a pair of seasoned defense attorneys with over a half century of combined legal experience, our law firm is committed to you, the client.
 Our goal is to leverage our experience, knowledge and our refined defense strategies to bring about the best possible outcome for your case or trial.

 A sex crime conviction can haunt you for a lifetime.
 Don’t trust your case to just anyone.
-Contact a law practice with some of the most experienced sex crime defense lawyers in the region.
+Contact a law practice with some of the most experienced sex offenses lawyers in the region.
 Contact the Law Offices of Hutchinson & Huffman to arrange a fully confidential case consultation by calling (561) 838-9793.

 Common Questions and Concerns Arising from a Florida Sex Crimes Arrest